cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Encoding operations, {{dep-encoding}};
 - Signature binding {{dep-binding-factor}}, group commitment {{dep-group-commit}}, and challenge computation {{dep-sig-challenge}}.

-These sections describes these operations in more detail.
+These sections describe these operations in more detail.

 ## Nonce generation {#dep-nonces}